vacp2p/rfc-index/status/raw/status-app-protocols.md

 they can be used to shard traffic.
 The pubsub topic used for publishing a message depends on the app-level [functional scope](#functional-scope).

-**Self-addressed messages**
+#### Self-addressed messages

 The application MUST define at least one distinct pubsub topic for self-addressed messages.
 The application MAY defined a set of more than one pubsub topic for self-addressed messages to allow traffic sharding for scalability.

-**Global messages**
+#### Global messages

 The application MUST define at least one distinct pubsub topic for global control messages and global content messages.
 The application MAY defined a set of more than one pubsub topic for global messages to allow traffic sharding for scalability.
 It is RECOMMENDED that separate pubsub topics be used for global control messages and global content messages.

-**Community messages**
+#### Community messages

-The application SHOULD define at least one separate pubsub topic for each separate community's community control and community content messages.
+The application SHOULD define at least one separate pubsub topic for each separate community's control and content messages.
 The application MAY define a set of more than one pubsub topic per community to allow traffic sharding for scalability.
-It is RECOMMENDED that separate pubsub topics be used for global control messages and global content messages.
+It is RECOMMENDED that separate pubsub topics be used for community control messages and community content messages.

-**Large messages**
+#### Large messages

 The application MAY define separate pubsub topics for large messages.
 These pubsub topics for large messages MAY be distinct for each functional scope.